 Here are just some of the flowers that you can start to sow in March.

-Hardy annuals can be sown directly where they are to flower; prepare the ground well first, by clearing it of weeds and raking to a fine tilth.
+Hardy annuals can be sown directly where they are to flower; prepare the ground well first, by clearing it of weeds and raking it to a fine tilth.
 Do not enrich the soil.
-Try Ammi majus, borage, clarkia, cornflowers, Papaver commutatum ‘Ladybird’ (pictured).
+Try Ammi majus, borage, clarkia, cornflowers, and Papaver commutatum ‘Ladybird’ (pictured).